 - Bard.
 Although spellcasting doesn’t work while raging, Expertise and Cutting Words make you a grappling professional, using your reaction to debuff your opponent.

 - Druid.
 Rage works with Wild Shape.
-Circle of the Moon plus Bear Totem equals the toughest brown bear you’ve ever seen.
+Circle of the Moon plus Bear Totem equals the toughest Brown Bear (Check out this Brown Bear Guide) you’ve ever seen.

 - Fighter.
 Action Surge and a Fighting Style align nicely with the barbarian abilities.